 Growth content drives measurable business value in the form of new users, leads, or sales.

-A growth content framework consists of 5 key attributes that, help you optimize content creation efforts with an eye toward growth.
+A growth content framework consists of five key attributes that help you optimize content creation efforts with an eye toward growth:

 By adopting a growth content framework, you can use content strategically and measurably to add value to your digital content strategy.
+The impact extends across every marketing channel you leverage, from organic search to email to paid social.

 Despite all of this talk about creating content, you might still be tempted to ignore the long-term organic content strategy for the quick returns of paid ads.

-We can’t deny that paid ads are an effective way to drive traffic to your website.
-However, if you’re seeking a long-term digital marketing strategy to increase traffic at a lower cost, good content is going to drive your organic traffic in valuable ways.
+We cannot deny that paid ads are an effective way to drive traffic to your website.
+However, if you are seeking a long-term digital marketing strategy to increase traffic at a lower cost, good content is going to drive your organic traffic in valuable ways.

 Even better, your content can be used to inform paid traffic and organic traffic alike.
+Brands that build a balanced search marketing plan combining SEO and SEM consistently outperform those that rely on a single channel.

-👑 Long live good content!
+Long live good content.